yeocak/ComposableTimelineView/README.md

 ------

 #### *You can:*
-- Select any color
+- select any color
-- Select and change programmatically the nodeType
+- select and change programmatically the nodeType
-- Change the size of middle circle via nodeSİze
+- change the size of middle circle via nodeSİze
-- Override the Modifier of SingleNode
+- override the Modifier of SingleNode
-- Fill the inside of circle via isChecked
+- fill the inside of circle via isChecked
-- Change the dashed state via isDashed
+- change the dashed state via isDashed

 ------

-#### *Example Usage*:
+#### *Example Usage:*
 ```kotlin
 TimelineView.SingleNode(color = Color(33, 33, 33),
 			nodeType = TimelineView.NodeType.FIRST,